 The disease complex is most often a greater problem in the northwestern Prairies with prolonged low soil temperatures, but is not limited to these areas 2.

 Seed treatments are, for the most part, very effective against canola seedling diseases caused by Fusarium, Pythium and Rhizoctonia.
 However, plant pathologists expect that continued frequent use of these seed treatments will select for seedling disease pathogens that can overcome these treatments in the mid to long term 1.
 Growing canola in a tight rotation may increase the risk of these diseases with more canola volunteers, which are not treated.
 These volunteer seedlings (which can be numerous in some fields) can act as a host for all seedling diseases.
-Even though most volunteers in most cases are removed with Pesticides (herbicides, insecticides or fungicides) used to protect against or reduce the amount of damage caused by weeds, pest insects or plant diseases., the damage may have already been done when it comes to building up the seedling A disease-causing organism (such as a fungus or bacteria). population.
+Even though most volunteers in most cases are removed with herbicides, the damage may have already been done when it comes to building up the seedling A disease-causing organism (such as a fungus or bacteria). population.

 Minimize seedling disease losses